mdipierro/no.css/README.md

 I am tired of adding classes to style my HTML.
 So here it is...

-Minimalistic CSS library sesigned to style pages without need for custom classes. headers, paragraphs, buttons, tables, forms, nav menus are styled automatically.
+Minimalistic CSS library sesigned to style pages without need for custom classes. headers, paragraphs, buttons, tables, forms, nav menus (with hamburger) are styled automatically.
 Hence the name NO CSS.

+no.css does not require any JS and, for this reason, it does not conflict with any JS library you may want to use.

-The library does define some anyway, for the following purpose:
+The library does define some optional calsses for the following purpose:

 ```
 Grid classes: